 Relocation assistance is provided in accordance with Human Resources Policy 15 - Relocation and the contractual provisions and terms and conditions referred to in the policy.

 Questions about the interpretation and application of this policy should be directed to AskMyHR.
+Submit a service request using the category My Team or Organization > Employee & Labour Relations > Interpretation Services.
 Questions that are financial in nature should be directed to the hiring manager and/or ministry financial staff.

 Once relocation has been approved, Employee Household Relocation Services will